DRincs-Productions/daz-assert-ABFD-all-in-one/README.md

 # Download the parent project (a few MB)
 git clone https://github.com/DRincs-Productions/daz-assert-ABFD-all-in-one 'DAZ_3D'
 # Download child projects (>100GB)
+# it will ask you for authentication for each project (sorry I couldn't make it automatic)
 cd DAZ_3D
 git submodule update --init --recursive
 ```